 From the very beginning, your website’s homepage should be able to reflect which market you cater to.
 It is rather undesirable to display townhouses, duplexes and the like on your luxury real estate website.
 It may seem impressive and versatile in your part, but when it comes to making these type of websites you must remember to set boundaries in order for you to maintain a sense of exclusivity for your niche audience.

-Keep in mind that your website’s aim shouldn’t just stop at getting a good first impression through the quality of your homepage.
+Keep in mind that as you go along with your digital marketing in the Philippines, your website’s aim shouldn’t just stop at getting a good first impression through the quality of your homepage.
 The webpage as a whole should be able to give your visitors the ultimate luxury real estate website experience.

 There are 4 important categories that you should tailor within your webpage in order to improve your site’s visitor experience, these are: